 Who is the best member of the Beatles?
 John Lennon is definitely one of the most beloved members of the band.
 After the Beatles broke up, Lennon continued to captivate music fans with such hits as “Imagine,” “Jealous Guy,” and “Instant Karma.”
 Sadly, his life was cut short when he was shot and killed on the streets of New York City in 1980.

 Paul McCartney penned many of the Beatles top hits, and has been keeping their songs alive by touring the world as a solo artist.
 George Harrison is also responsible for writing many of the group's most popular hits.
 And where would the group be without Ringo Starr's drumming?
 For those who are wondering, Pete Best doesn't make the list - he did play with the band, but wasn't with them for their big break.

 Vote your picks for the best Beatles up to the top of the list, and see how your fellow fans ranked the musicians.

-Richard Starkey Jr., MBE, better known by his stage name Ringo Starr, is an English drummer, singer, songwriter, producer, and actor who gained worldwide fame as the drummer for the Beatles.
-On most of the band's albums, he sang lead vocals for one song, including "With a Little Help from My Friends", "Yellow Submarine" and their cover of "Act Naturally".
-He also wrote the Beatles' songs "Don't Pass Me By" and "Octopus's Garden", and is credited as a co-writer of others, such as "What Goes On" and "Flying".
-Starr was twice afflicted by life-threatening illnesses during his childhood, and as a result of prolonged hospitalisations, fell behind scholastically.
-In 1955, he entered the workforce ...more on Wikipedia
+Sir Richard Starkey (born 7 July 1940), known professionally as Ringo Starr, is an English musician, singer, songwriter and actor who gained worldwide fame as the drummer for the Beatles.
+He occasionally sang lead vocals with the group, usually for one song on each album, including "With a Little Help from My Friends", "Yellow Submarine", "Good Night", and their cover of "Act Naturally".
+He also wrote and sang the Beatles' songs "Don't Pass Me By" and "Octopus's Garden", and is credited as a co-writer of others, including "What Goes On" and "Flying".
+Starr was afflicted by life-threatening illnesses during childhood, and he fell behind in school as a result of prolonged hospitalisations.
+He ...more on Wikipedia